Are Black Beans Healthier Than Pinto Beans?

 Fried foods are not as good for you because the process adds extra calories.
 Before the frying process, frying pans are coated with butter, lard, or oil, which contain high amounts of trans fat.
 During the food preparation process, the cook applies butter to the food and covers it in flour.

 Many people believe that refried beans are worse than other fried foods because “refried” implies the beans were fried twice.
-This is not the case because refried beans go through the process once.
+This is not the case because refried beans go through the frying process once.
 The “refried” comes from a mistranslation of the dish’s Spanish name, frijoles refritos.
 Refritos means “very fried” or “well-fried,” not “twice-fried.”

 That said, refried beans contain more sodium and trans fats compared to other beans.
 This comes down to how you prepare your food and the ingredients you use.
 For example, using clean butter in your meal prep or spreading it on your food can be a healthier alternative.

 You can also reduce sodium by not using canned beans.
 Instead, you can buy them dry and soak the beans in water.
 Canned beans usually have salt added to them to preserve them.
-Soaking dried beans may be more time-consuming but the health benefits are worth it.
+Soaking dried beans may be more time-consuming, but the health benefits are worth it.

 Note that sodium is not bad — everyone needs sodium in their diet.
 As with most things, sodium is fine in moderation.

-Are Black Beans or Pinto Beans Better?
+Are Pinto Beans or Black Beans Better?

 Both black beans and pinto beans offer an array of nutritional benefits, and the ultimate decision for which bean is the better bean may come down to personal preferences and dietary needs.